STAT545-UBC/STAT545-UBC-original-website/cm004_care-feeding-data.md

     - Read the [General Homework Guidelines](hw00_homework-guidelines.html) for instructions on submission mechanics
   * What's next week?
     - Tuesday we might return to Git(Hub) and (R) Markdown, now that [Homework 01](hw01_edit-README.html) has gotten your attention.
-    - We'll probably talk a bit about non-data.frame data structures
-    - Then we'll head into `dplyr`
+    - Then we'll start `ggplot2` in earnest.

 #### Slides and links

-*will link later if I show slides*
+*no slides*

 #### For R novices

-You should have finished working through these by now:
+You should have finished working through this by now:

   * [R basics, workspace and working directory, RStudio projects](block002_hello-r-workspace-wd-project.html)